Imprint of temporal envelope of ultrashort laser pulses on longitudinal momentum spectrum of $e^+e^-$ pairs: introduction

-The temporal characteristics of the ultrashort pulses consist of a temporal profile with a given pulse duration $\tau$, number of subcycle oscillations $\omega \tau$ with $\omega$ being the carrier frequency, carrier envelope phase and frequency chirp parameter(s).
+The temporal characteristics of the pulses consist of a temporal profile with a given pulse duration $\tau$, number of oscillations $\omega \tau$ with $\omega$ being the carrier frequency, carrier-envelope phase (CEP) i.e., the phase difference between the high-frequency carrier wave and the temporal pulse envelope function and frequency chirp parameter(s).
 Gaussian and Sauter are the two most commonly used (quite often interchangeably) temporal profiles.
-A simple Sauter pulse without any subcycle oscillation (also known as single sheeted Sauter pulse) offers analytical solutions for the momentum distribution \cite{PhysRevLett.67.2427Kluger} and the dynamics of produced pairs \cite{DynamiSchwingerBlaschke}.
-In the present paper, we study the effect of sub-cycle oscillations of the electric field under the smooth profile of the time dependent electric pulse on the asymptotic distribution function of the created particle-antiparticle pairs using quantum kinetic equation.
+A simple Sauter pulse without any oscillation (also known as smooth Sauter pulse) offers analytical solutions for the momentum distribution \cite{PhysRevLett.67.2427Kluger} and the dynamics of produced pairs \cite{DynamiSchwingerBlaschke}.
+However, a Sauter pulse with a few-cycle oscillations is no longer analytically tractable.
+On the other hand, for a oscillating electric field Gaussian pulse it is possible to express the vector potential in an analytically closed form in terms of the error function.
+These analytical conveniences have led researchers to use Sauter and Gaussian temporal profiles for the kinetic studies of the pairs created by the smooth and oscillating electric field pulses, respectively \cite{PhysRevD.82Dumlu}, sometimes even in the same report \cite{Smolyansky2017FieldPhaseTrans}.
+This is possibly due to the perception that both the pulses should give very similar results because of their close resemblance.
+This, to the best of our knowledge, has not been verified so far.
+This is one of the motivations of this study.
+While the evolution of individual modes was studied in Ref.~\cite{Smolyansky2017FieldPhaseTrans,BlaschkeCPP}, the evolution of the longitudinal momentum distribution as a whole has not been reported so far.
+This is the second motivation for our study.
+In this paper we, therefore, use QKE to present a detailed comparative study of the evolution of longitudinal momentum distribution of the pairs created by these two pulses (Sauter and Gaussian) for given pulse duration, number of few-cycle oscillations, CEP , and frequency chirp.